-Figure 7 presents the distribution of the difference in exponents between the maximum exponent in a group and all other exponents in the group for three different group sizes (g = 8, 16, 32).
+Figure 6 presents the distribution of the difference in exponents between the maximum exponent in a group and all other exponents for three different group sizes (g = 8,16,32).
 The weight, data, and gradient tensors are taken from layer 10 in ResNet-18 at the halfway point of the training on ImageNet (other layers and DNNs generally follow the same trend).
 The difference dictates the amount of shifting required to align mantissas as depicted in Figures 4b.
 Large differences lead to large worst-case quantization errors.
 When the difference is larger than the mantissa bitwidth, all bits will be truncated.
 Compared to the weights and activations, the gradients have a much wider exponent disparity, leading to a larger quantization error.
-This is why stochastic rounding for gradient computations, as depicted in Figure 4c, is essential to achieve high accuracy when using a low number of mantissa bits (see analysis in Section III-D).
+This is why stochastic rounding (SR) for gradient computations, as depicted in Figure 4c, is essential to achieve high accuracy when using a low number of mantissa bits.
 We notice that the mass of each distribution moves to the right as the group size g increases, as indicated in the positions of the red vertical line.
 Thus, increasing the g value will increase truncation errors for the same mantissa bitwidth.
 In this paper, we set g at 16 unless otherwise stated.

-D. Stochastic Rounding of Gradients in Gradient Descent
+D. Stochastic Rounding (SR) of Gradients in Gradient Descent

-In this section, we present analysis and illustrations on the workings of stochastic rounding (SR) during gradient descent for DNN training.
-The analysis shows that for low-precision BFP with small mantissa bitwidth m, applying stochastic rounding to gradients, as illustrated in Figure 4c, can minimize
+In this section, we present an analysis and illustrations on the working of SR in gradient descent for DNN training.